Here is a quick guide and the shortlist of the best flexible solar panels for RV use on the market today...

 Different than crystalline and polycrystalline solar panels, thin-film solar panels are composed of a variety of different materials.
 The most widely found thin-film panel is made from cadmium telluride (CdTe).

-The flexible design of the TP-solar panel offers a wide range of applications, which is why some consider this the top pick when it comes to flexible panels.
+The Renogy brand offers a wide range of applications, which is why some consider this the top pick when it comes to flexible panels.
+This particular model is for those who only need minimal coverage at 50W or need to string small panels together.

 The 30-degree arc can be mounted securely to your RV, camper van, or other irregular surfaces.